jhuckaby/logalert/README.md

 "match": "ALERT"
 ```

 This would trigger an alert when the keyword `ALERT` appeared in the monitored file.
-Note that the text is matched case-sensitively, so if the word `alert` or `Alert` appeared in the file, it would not trigger.
+Note that the text is matched **case-sensitively**, so if the word `alert` or `Alert` appeared in the file, it would **not** trigger.
 For more complicated matching options, see below.

 ### Regular Expressions